-Both deterministic and stochastic operations research are strongly represented, dealing with Combinatorial Optimization, Mathematical Programming, Supply Chain Management, Queuing Theory, Telecommunications Networks, Industrial Statistics
+Both deterministic and stochastic operations research are strongly represented, dealing with Combinatorial Optimization, Mathematical Programming, Supply Chain Management, Queuing Theory, Telecommunications Networks and Industrial Statistics.

-Students choose a chair within a specialisation: Discrete Mathematics and Mathematical Programming (DMMP) or Stochastic Operations Research (SOR).
-By including subjects from other chairs of the selected specialisation, cohesion is created within the specialisations.
+Students choose a chair within a specialization: Discrete Mathematics and Mathematical Programming (DMMP) or Stochastic Operations Research (SOR).
+By including subjects from other chairs of the selected specialization, cohesion is created within the specializations.

 The Data Science (DS) specialization deals with mathematical models and algorithms that can be used to analyse data, to learn and to make decisions.
 The amount and variety of data that is currently produced is so large that traditional means of processing and storing this data are no longer viable.
 New methods are, therefore, being developed to manipulate big data sets, to do numerical analysis, and to uncover relations in data.
 In this master specialization students will learn both about state-of-the-art developments in handling big data and about the mathematics underlying the new methods, including topics like machine learning, spatial statistics and complex networks.
 A graduate from this specialization will be able to implement and analyse learning, statistical and optimization algorithms and to develop new algorithms that are tailored to specific scenarios.
 The practical applications of these tools are ubiquitous and are found in, for instance, pervasive health, well-being, intelligent transportation, and business intelligence.